othersideoflearning/portfolio/CanDescriptionDetermineThePrice?/readme.md

 ### Quick Notes:
  1) Currently, the complete analysis is available in Jupyter Notebook.
  2) I have used an experimental approach to create the report.
- 3) I have a plan to create production-ready python file and upload it shortly.